ChiZhangCZ/Nginx-Ingress-MutualTLS/README.md

 ...
 ```

-Here, these annotations enable client verification(mutual tls) and specify the secret containing our generated CA certificate.
+Here, these annotations enable client verification(mutual TLS) and specify the secret containing our generated CA certificate.
 Our backend certificate is specified in the tls section:
 ```
 ...
 tls: